M66B/FairEmail/FAQ.md

 First of all you need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/).
 To encrypt and send a message just check the menu *Encrypt* and the message will be encrypted on sending.
+To decrypt a received message, open the message and tap the padlock icon just below the grey message action bar.
-Similarly, to decrypt a received message, just select the menu *Decrypt* in the expanded message view.
+If the message is inline encrypted (not advised), select the menu *Decrypt* in the message 'more' three dots menu.

 The first time you send an encrypted message you might be asked for a sign key.
 FairEmail will automatically store the sign key ID in the selected identity for the next time.